yetnt/jaiva/libs/math.md

 \*_**Independent**_

 Returns the square root of the given number.
-This is useful for finding the root of a number.

 ```jiv
 tsea "jaiva/math"!